A Meditation on Psalm 112 – Part 2

 First, Jesus answered the rich young ruler with the question not to demonstrate clever speech or some feigned humility.
 He was not seeking to impress him with His wit or deflect the question for lack of a cogent answer.

 He answered him in a way that challenged his faith that went to the heart of the matter.
-Did he consider Jesus to be just like one of the scribes and Pharisees, a teacher of the Law, human, fallible and no different from himself or did he really understand that he was addressing God himself and indeed He, Jesus, was The Good Teacher and The only One who could adequately and truthfully answer his question?
+Did he consider Jesus to be just like one of the scribes and Pharisees, a teacher of the Law, human, fallible and no different from himself or did he really understand that he was addressing God himself and indeed He, Jesus, was The Good Teacher and the only One who could adequately and truthfully answer his question?
+More importantly was he asking Him with the fullest intent of doing what he would be told to do?

 And that answer, though straightforward, clear and precise, left the rich young ruler sad and unfulfilled because it wasn’t the answer he expected to hear.
 Jesus loved this man and wanted only the best for him.
 But the rich young ruler was not really seeking the wisdom of the GOOD Teacher because he didn’t agree with the Good Teacher’s way, therefore, he went away sorrowful.